-MK/TM175 Business to Business Advertising in a Technology Environment (3) Summer Examines the role of the advertising of goods and services to business and institutions, using electronic tools to conduct research, identify objectives, and design strategy with a focus on the high technology environment in our community.
+MK/TM175 Business to Business Advertising in a Technology Environment (3)

+Examines the role of the advertising of goods and services to business and institutions, using electronic tools to conduct research, identify objectives, and design strategy with a focus on the high technology environment in our community.

-The Career Development requirement assists students in transitioning from college into successful and satisfying work.
+The Career Development Requirement assists students in transitioning from college into successful and satisfying work.
 Three units of coursework in Career Development are required for all undergraduates.
-One unit of credit is given for The Human Experience (ID001A/B).
-If a student has three or more years of full-time work experience, has a current resume, and can demonstrate knowledge in managing a career throughout one's life, the requirement may be waived by the Director of the Career Center.
-Please note that waiving the career requirement does not grant units of credit.
-See your academic advisor no later than the start of the junior year to ascertain the number of units needed to satisfy the career requirement.
+If a student has three or more years of full-time work experience, has a current resume, and can demonstrate knowledge in managing a career throughout his or her life, the requirement may be waived by a Program Director or the Director of the Career Center.